SH6 Hope Saddle to SH65 Higgins Bluff

 We’re investigating an 84km stretch of SH94 between Milford Sound and Te Anau Downs.

 Our investigation will explore opportunities to reduce the impact natural hazards have on this road.
-As part of the investigations, we’re talking to targeted stakeholders to understand how they use the corridor, and the implications of closures for those who depend on it – local communities, businesses and tourists.
+As part of the investigations, we’re talking to targeted stakeholders to understand how they use the corridor, and the implications of closures for those who depend on it – local communities, businesses, and tourists.
+From this we’ve built a good understanding of this highway corridor and its risks.
+The project team are now developing resilience improvement options.
+More work is required in this phase of the business case, before NZTA confirms its direction and next steps for the corridor.